deltacomc/discord_bot/Readme.md

        -> <age> can be in days or month (e.g. !audit 14d, !audit 3m)
        -> Can only be called by users with role CONFIG_SUPER_ADMIN_ROLE -> Can be used via DM by user BOT_SUPER_ADMIN_USER
+    * !debug <cmd> - Debug commands, when enabled no rights restrictions are applied!!!
+        - dump_all - Dumps config, member database and environment

 ## configure env-file
 ```